grandeurdev/py-sdk/README.md

 project.onConnection(onConnection)

 # **RESULT**
-# Prints CONNECTED when device gets connected to the cloud.
+# Prints CONNECTED when device gets connected to Grandeur.
 # And prints DISCONNECTED when device's connection from
-# the cloud breaks.
+# Grandeur breaks.
 ```

 ### Fetching Device Variables and Updating Them